Submitted by on

 Myth 5

-Because of issues with improper or lack of CUI markings on documents, DIB contractors must assume that all content is potentially CUI.
+Because of issues with improper or lack of CUI marking on documents, DIB contractors must assume that all content is potentially CUI.

-Starting in January 2021, all content related to DoD programs must include CUI that matches its CMMC 2.0 compliance level.
-If a DIB contractor receives content that they consider to be mislabeled or need labeling, they should contact the DoD sender and have them apply the correct CUI markings.
+If a DIB contractor receives content that they believe is CUI but may be mislabeled or require labeling, they should contact the DoD sender and have the sender apply the correct CUI markings or provide additional guidance.

 How to Protect Confidentiality of CUI